 Among other reasons, Kashmir is renowned worldwide for unparalleled natural beauty.
 Between Baramulla and Kishtwar, this land of tin-roofed hamlets and scenic hill stations shelters an abundance of places to visit in Kashmir Valley.
 In Kashmir, one can never run out of places to explore.
-While Srinagar remains the kernel of bowl-shaped Kashmir Valley, smaller towns like Anantnag, Pahalgam, Gulmarg, and Baramulla are also finding their place on popular tourist maps of Kashmir.
+While Srinagar remains the kernel of bowl-shaped Kashmir Valley, smaller towns like Anantnag, Pahalgam, Gulmarg, and Patnitop are also finding their place among top 10 tourist places in Jammu and Kashmir.

 The city of Srinagar is famous for sprawling Mughal gardens, tranquil Dal Lake, and religious shrines.
 It serves are the point of entry and departure to several pilgrim tours, trekking bases, hill station getaways, and socioeconomic trades.
 The city is lapped by ethereal Dal Lake which is thronged by honeymooners, families, and pilgrims alike.
 The wooden houseboats floating on the lake provides just the peaceful retreat newlyweds are after.

 Mughal gardens show their grandeur at the foothills of Zabarwan hills, which act as an idyllic backdrop for pictures.
 Fresh blooms sprouting along the artificial channels in Nishant Garden and Shalimar Bagh make you wonder about the glory days of Mughal rule.
 Wular Lake, among the largest water bodies in the state, doesn’t get its share of visitors despite being as glossy as its counterpart within Srinagar.
 Chashme Shahi, Hari Parbat, Shankaracharya Temple, Indira Gandhi Memorial Tulip Garden, and Pari Mahal are other prominent places to visit in Srinagar.